chr0nikler/chr0nikler.github.io/_posts/2024-12-19-surgery-thoughts-part-2.md

 	<em>Demonic</em>
 </center>

-On the bright side, I can spend Christmas and New Year's on one and a half fine legs.
+On the bright side, I can spend Christmas and New Year's on one and a half fine legs with my family and girlfriend.
 That's something, isn't it?
 I was planning on training my grip strength during the time I was on the couch, but it looks like I can get a head start on that while being mobile.
 Golly, I might even watch Sonic the Hedgehog 3 tomorrow with my friends!
 Though, given the temporal proximity, a freshly acquired ticket might destroy my cervical spine for two hours.

 The surgeon hopes to reschedule my surgery for late January, if a new donor match is found soon.